SobhanBose/SobhanBose/README.md

   <li> <a href="https://github.com/SobhanBose/Kiara"> Kiara </a> : An AI enabled voice assistant built with Python </li>
   <li> <a href="https://github.com/SobhanBose/Tic-Tac-Toe_Python_GUI"> Tic-Tac-Toe </a> : A rendition of the classic Tic-Tac-Toe game with 1v1 and Play Against "AI" mode.
 The AI is powered by a very basic Mini-Max algorithm   </li>
   <li> <a href="https://github.com/SobhanBose/Chess_Python"> Chess </a> : A 2v2 Chess game built using Python </li>
+  <li> <a href="https://github.com/SobhanBose/Pacman_Python"> Pacman </a> : A rendition of the popular arcade game using Python and Pygame.
+Did not work on the graphics as I couldn't find game art resources.
   <li> <a href="https://github.com/SobhanBose/HostelManagement"> Hostel Management Software </a> : An application to help manage a hostel digitally </li>
 </ul>

 ## Currently working on
 <ul>
   <li> MicroURL : A web-based url shortner.
 Have completed the backend stuff but too lazy to do the frontend designing :sleepy: </li>
-  <li> Pacman : A rendition of the popular arcade game using Python and Pygame
   <li> An AI for my 2v2 Chess game using Nega-Max and Apha-Beta Pruning
 </ul>